Robert Howard (knight)

-Sir Robert Howard (1385—1436), Knight, of Stoke by Nayland, Suffolk, was an English nobleman, the eldest son of John Howard (c.
+Sir Robert Howard (1385—1436), Knight, of Stoke by Nayland, Suffolk, was a member of the 15th-century English gentry in Norfolk.
+He was a minor royal official and probably a retainer of John Mowbray, 2nd Duke of Norfolk.
+His father outlived him, his brother was murdered, but his son John was granted the by-then extinct Dukedom of Norfolk in 1483.

+Early life

+Robert Howard's family were prominent local gentry family in East Anglia with a lineage dating back to the thirteenth century, and have been described as "one of the wealthiest and most prestigious gentry lines in England."
+He was the eldest son of John Howard (c.
 1366 - 1437), of Wiggenhall and East Winch, Norfolk, by the latter's second wife, Alice Tendring.
 Alice was also an heiress, although not to the same degree as John Howard's first wife, Lady Plaiz, who had brought him estates worth over £400 per annum.
 They had two sons; Robert was the elder.
 His younger brother, Henry Howard (d.
 1446) was later murdered by retainers of John, Baron Scrope of Masham, after his parents and brother had died.